Time trial bikes and triathlon bikes are designed to be as aerodynamic as possible, in a bid to minimise drag and make

 Entry level time trial bikes are equal to top spec machines in their ability to allow the rider to adopt an aero position, with the rider typically accounting for 90% of the total drag at 48kph.

 One of the best examples of this is the story of Richard Bussell, who won the National 10 mile time trial championship on bike refuted to cost just £1000.
 Although the bike was made up of used parts, it demonstrates that the difference between top end frame sets and entry level is aerodynamically small.

-Frames at this price point are likely to be carbon and you will likely start to see some integration.
+Frames from around £2000 upwards are likely to be carbon and you will likely start to see some integration.
 Integration involves specially shaped parts and components that help streamline the package.
 Groupsets are likely to mid level, such as Shimano Ultegra mechnanical and Di2.